SaburoZ/SudokuGen/README.md

 - Right-click on a cell to temporarily mark it.
 - The game will track your correct entries and errors.
 - A completion message will appear when you correctly fill in all cells.

-## Acknowledgements

-- Inspired by classic Sudoku puzzles.
-- Thanks to the open-source community for the resources and libraries used.